 “According to Professor Bill Moomaw of Tufts (lead author on several IPCC reports), “wood energy is not low carbon.”
 While forest-based bioenergy is widely considered to be a renewable fuel source (new trees can grow to replace those that are consumed) burning wood to generate electricity is typically 50 percent more carbon-intensive than coal-fired generation(2).
 Today 60 percent of the European Union’s renewable energy comes from bioenergy.
 It does not make economic sense to import eight million tons of wood pellets yearly across the Atlantic Ocean – but the British government provides over $1 billion in annual subsidies to utilities to pay the cost of pellet production and transport.
 The U.S. forest products industry and U.K. power companies are profiting from activities that have serious harmful impacts on Earth’s climate.
 A significant percentage of U.S. southeastern forests have been clear-cut to supply this subsidized demand.
 And efforts are well underway to do the same in the northeast.
 We need to stop this trend!

-This article describing these dynamics in detail.
+This article describes these dynamics in detail.

 Bill H. 853/HD.
 1419 would remove incentives for biomass and garbage incineration from the Massachusetts Alternative Portfolio Standard, so that these technologies would not be subsidized through Massachusetts’ clean energy programs.
 Read more about it.